-Binghatti announces early completion of Binghatti Heights, a residential project in Jumeirah Village Circle
+Binghatti Announces Early Completion Of Binghatti Heights, A Residential Project In Jumeirah Village Circle

-(MENAFN- Atteline) Dubai - UAE: Friday, 29 December 2023: Binghatti Developers, a leading Dubai-based real estate and property development company in the United Arab Emirates UAE, has announced the early completion of the Binghatti Heights project, which comprises 365 residential units located in Jumeirah Village Circle (JVC).
+Dubai – UAE: Friday: Binghatti Developers, a leading Dubai-based real estate and property development company in the United Arab Emirates UAE, has announced the early completion of the Binghatti Heights project, which comprises 365 residential units located in Jumeirah Village Circle (JVC).
 Nestled at the heart of Dubai, the project boasts a strategic location close to key tourist destinations.
 Ideal for investors and homeowners alike, its location is centrally situated in one of the most vibrant spots in Dubai, JVC.

 JVC provides a safe, family-friendly environment, and offers investors high investment returns, lending itself to its strategic location at the heart of Dubai with Al Khail Road on one side and Sheikh Mohammed Bin Zayed Road on the other.
 The area also features multiple entrances on Hessa Road amongst vast green spaces and an expansive array of facilities and services.